 - After a long series of contrasts, Proverbs 11:7 suddenly speaks only of the wicked?
 Why?
-What being implied about the righteous?
+What is implied about the righteous?

 Impact on Neighbors

-The wicked destroys the people around him with his words.
+The wicked destroy the people around him with his words.
 However, the righteous can be saved from that destruction through knowledge.
 Everyone is happy when things go well with the righteous because the righteous is generous with his blessings (I Timothy 6:17-19).
 When the wicked die, it also brings happiness because the source of problems is removed.
-The words of the righteous a blessing to people, building them up and encouraging them.
-The words of the wicked tears people down.
+The words of the righteous are a blessing to people, building them up and encouraging them.
+The words of the wicked tear people down.